-Heat treatment is one of the methods that are commonly used to alter the mechanical and physical properties of metals used in making knives and other tools without necessarily changing its shape.
-This is an essential process in metal manufacturing which can be used to increase the characteristics of metals so that further processing can take place.
-Heat treatment process entails controlling the heating and the cooling process of the metals.
+Heat treatment is one of the methods that are commonly used to alter the mechanical and physical properties of metals used in making knives and other tools without necessarily changing their shape.
+This is an essential process in metal manufacturing that can be used to increase the characteristics of metals so that further processing can take place.
+The heat treatment process entails controlling the heating and cooling process of the metals.
 Steel can be heated so as to prepare it to be used in a variety of industrial and commercial applications.
-When heated, metals increase their hardness, strength, and improve its toughness.
-In addition, heating improves formability, improves elasticity and increases ductility.
+When heated, metals increase their hardness and strength and improve their toughness.
+In addition, heating improves formability, improves elasticity, and increases ductility.

 The cooling process plays an important role as well.
 Steel hardens when it is cooled rapidly.
 This process is popularly referred to as annealing.
 It softens makes other metals hard.
 It softens the aluminum hence makes the knife making the process easy.